Global Humanitarian Assistance Report 2023: Chapter 5

-We include ODA marked as both principal and significant for both markers.
+We include ODA marked as principal only for both markers.

 Country and region naming conventions used throughout this report are based on those used by the OECD DAC or the UN.
-Region naming conventions are based on those used by the OECD except the Middle East and North of Sahara regions, which have been combined.
+Region naming conventions are based on those used by the OECD.
 The conventions used do not reflect a political position of Development Initiatives.

 We focus on three intersecting dimensions facing people in need in our analyses: climate vulnerability, socioeconomic fragility and conflict risk.
 We use country-level data for each of those dimensions.

 We classify countries’ climate vulnerability using data from the Notre Dame Global Adaptation Initiative (ND-GAIN) vulnerability index.
 We identify people living in countries ranked in the top quintile of this index as having high climate vulnerability.
 People living in countries with no index data are assumed not to have high vulnerability.

 The classification of socioeconomic fragility is based on the OECD States of Fragility framework 2020.
 Country-level socioeconomic fragility is calculated as the average of the framework’s first principal components of social, political and economic fragility dimensions.
 We identify people living in countries in the top quintile of this index as having high socioeconomic fragility.
 Countries with no index data are assumed not to have high fragility.